Variational formulations of transport phenomena on combinatorial meshes: Introduction

 \subsection{Motivation}

-Modern experimental techniques are revealing, with increasing details, the complexity of the internal structures of materials \cite{kumar2023MC, hayashi2024MC} and the evolution of these structures caused by various forces \cite{stock2020XCT, woodruff2021SCT}.
-The observations clearly show that \textit{ the internal structures on any length scale consist of finite-size components that appear with different dimensions}.
-For example, relative to the bulk on a given length scale, monolithic materials contain defects, and composites contain intentionally inserted inclusions that appear as points, lines, and surfaces.
-Specifically, at the polycrystalline level, metals and alloys appear to be collections of 3D (grains), 2D (grain or interphase boundaries) and 1D (boundary junctions).
-At sub-grain level, they appear to have 3D (regions with perfect atomic lattice), 2D (stacking faults), and 1D (dislocations) components.
-This view can be extended to the atomic scale, where the 3D components are the Wigner-Seitz cells around atoms, while the 2D and 1D components are their faces and edges \cite{hunklinger2022SSP}.
+Modern experimental techniques are revealing, with increasing detail, the complexity of internal structures in materials \cite{kumar2023MC,hayashi2024MC} and their evolution under various forces \cite{stock2020XCT,woodruff2021SCT}.

+These observations demonstrate that \textit{material structures at any length scale consist of finite-size components appearing with different topological dimensions}.
+Relative to the bulk, materials contain point defects, line defects, and surface defects.
+For example, at the polycrystalline level, metals and alloys appear as collections of 3D grains, 2D grain or interphase boundaries, and 1D boundary junctions.
+At sub-grain level, they contain regions with perfect atomic lattice (3D), stacking faults (2D), and dislocations (1D).
+This multi-dimensional view extends to the atomic scale, where 3D Wigner-Seitz cells around atoms connect through 2D faces and 1D edges \cite{hunklinger2022SSP}.

-The behaviour of a structure at a given length scale emerges from interactions between components of all dimensions.
-Assuming local interactions, this means that in principle \textit{any given component affects all components of lower dimensions on its boundary, as well as all components of higher dimensions which have it on their boundaries}.
-The observations also clearly show that \textit{the evolution of a structure at a given length scale is a sequence of discrete, finite changes} of the arrangement, and/or shape, and/or size, and/or nature of its components due to, e.g., shear, separation, diffusion, dissolution, chemical/electrochemical reactions, etc. The components of different dimensions and nature react to and transmit differently the evolution forces, i.e., the internal structures localise and channel the evolution.
+The behaviour of these structures emerges from interactions between components of all dimensions.
+Critically, \textit{any given component affects all components of lower dimensions on its boundary and all components of higher dimensions containing it}.
+Transport phenomena, including mass diffusion, heat conduction, and charge transport, occur differently through bulk regions, along grain boundaries and junction lines, with each pathway characterised by distinct material properties \cite{trovalusci2016MSM,brancherie2017MSM}.
+The evolution of these structures involves discrete, finite changes in arrangement, shape, size, and nature of components through processes such as shear, separation, diffusion, dissolution, and chemical reactions.
+These microstructural features localise and channel transport, making their accurate representation essential for predictive modelling \cite{burczynski2022MSM,baniassadi2023MCM}.